 Even though educators have their work cut out for them to reduce chronic rates of absences this fall, this crisis does present an opportunity to make schools stronger and more conducive to learning.
 Building a positive school climate and culture with SEL can create positive learning environments that have long-lasting impacts on student engagement and achievement.

 Our experts at Aperture Education can help you reduce chronic absences through an effective SEL program in your school or district.
-Contact us today by filling out the form below!
+Contact our SEL advisors today!